 From the lessor’s standpoint, the guidance outlines the receivable recorded in the initial recognition of the lease should be treated no differently than any receivables reported under the general fund.
 As such, a lessor would recognize a lease receivable and deferred inflow of resources at the inception of the lease and gradually amortize both as payments are received over the lease term.
 Examples of the initial entry and a subsequent entry for a lessor in a government fund are below:

 If facts and circumstances for the lease cause it to be appropriately accounted for under a specific department with a proprietary fund, the lease is initially recorded under the full accrual basis of accounting and year-end conversion entries are only necessary for preparation of the annual government-wide financial statements.
 This article GASB 87 Accrued Interest Example: Calculating the Liability Amortization provides more examples of lease accounting entries under GASB 87 and within the various funds.

 This article serves as an introduction to fund accounting for entities reporting under the Governmental Accounting Standards Board (GASB).
 Government reporting entities whose portfolio consists of leases that fall in scope for GASB 87 reporting will be required to recognize a lease asset and liability if they are the lessee, or a receivable and corresponding deferred inflow of resources as a lessor.
 If capturing the activity within the governmental fund, a conversion entry will be necessary at year-end to convert from the modified accrual accounting to the required full accrual for the government-wide financials.

-If your organization is in the process of becoming compliant with GASB 87, a software solution purpose built for lease accounting, such as LeaseQuery, can help manage these calculations in accordance with the financial reporting requirements under the new standard.
+If your organization is in the process of becoming compliant with GASB 87, a software solution purpose built for lease accounting with government accounting in mind, much like LeaseQuery, can help manage these calculations and journal entries in accordance with the financial reporting requirements under both GASB 34 and GASB 87.